 The reamer section of the tap is tapered (figure 5).
 Use copious amounts of cutting fluid such as CF-2 Cutting Fluid from Park Tool.
 Rotate reamer the correct direction and apply pressure.
-It will take some work to remove old threads and to remove materials to allow successful tapping to the 5/8" size.
+It will take some work to remove old threads and allow successful tapping up to the 5/8" size.

 Figure 5.
 Reaming the internal thread to size before tap threads have reached the aluminum

 Cut slowly and stop often to apply more cutting fluid.
 Pass the tap completely through the arm, do not reverse the tap back up the thread (figure 6).

 Figure 6.
 Tap should continue all the way through arm

 Clean all chips from tap and arm.
 Clean threads in arm using acetone or alcohol.
 Arm is now ready for bushing.

 Select correct bushing.
 Use a pedal to act as an installation tool (figure 7).
 Apply a strong thread locker to outside of bushing.
 Apply a strong thread locker to outside of bushing.